Embracing A New Population

 American Adults Obtaining Luxembourg Citizenship By Year

-On December 31, 2018, that specific eligibility came to an end, although other paths to Luxembourgish nationality through ancestry remain.
+On December 31, 2018, eligibility under Article 89 came to an end, although other paths to Luxembourgish nationality through ancestry remain.

 Continued Growth in American-Luxembourgers

 Luxembourg has a population of 626,100.
-The new American-Luxembourgish citizens and their citizen children would already represent 0.6% of this population.
-By adding the individuals who still need to travel and their children, the new American-Luxembourgish population will easily surpass equivalent to 1% of Luxembourg’s population.
+The new American-Luxembourgers would already represent 0.6% of Luxembourg’s population.
+By adding the individuals who still need to travel and their children, the American-Luxembourgers will easily surpass equivalent to 1% of Luxembourg’s population.

 As the total number of these new American-Luxembourgers is expected to be equivalent to over a

 net population change in Luxembourg, it’s time to start understanding who these people are.

 The following research is a one of a kind study on who are these American-Luxembourgers.
 The information is based on data from the Ministry of Justice, National Archives, and a study of 737 dual citizens.

 Who Were the Ancestors from Luxembourg?